-Simon Hart resigns as Welsh secretary after PM refuses to resign
+Suella Braverman tells PM to go as Simon Hart becomes third to quit cabinet

+The government’s most senior law officer has called on Boris Johnson to resign after the prime minister suffered a third cabinet resignation due to his refusal to leave office.

+Suella Braverman, the attorney general, said Mr Johnson had handled matters “appalingly” in recent days and “the balance has tipped now in favour of saying that the prime minister – it pains me to say it – but it’s time to go.”
+Ms Braverman, previously a loyalist, said she would stand in a contest to replace Mr Johnson as Tory leader.

-Simon Hart has become the latest cabinet minister to resign, leaving his role as Welsh secretary after Boris Johnson insisted on remaining prime minister against the advice of colleagues.
+Meanwhile, Simon Hart became the latest minister to resign from Mr Johnson’s cabinet, leaving his role as Welsh secretary after the prime minster insisted on remaining in his role against the advice of colleagues.

-The Welsh secretary was followed swiftly out of government by Ed Argar, a health minister – bringing the total number of MPs who resigned since Tuesday to 45.
+The Welsh secretary was followed swiftly out of government by Ed Argar, a health minister – bringing the number of MPs who had resigned since Tuesday to 44.

 Mr Hart wrote in his resignation letter he was reluctant to take the measure but felt it necessary due to the prime minister obstinance in the face of rapidly dwindling support in the Tory party.